joenas/gammu-client/README.md

 My preferred method is to build it on macOS/Linux and [export](https://stackoverflow.com/a/23938978) the image as a tar.

-It would look something like this, assuming you have cloned this repo and has `npm` installed.
+It would look something like this, assuming you have cloned this repo.
+If you have `npm` installed, it's possible to fetch all dependencies locally and then build the image.

 ```bash
 # On your local machine